robotframework/robotframework-RFCP-syllabus/basics.md

 - _Web Graphical User Interface (GUI)_

   Robot Framework is widely used for interacting with websites and web applications.
-The primary library for web testing is the `SeleniumLibrary` and `Browser` library.
+The primary libraries for web testing are the `SeleniumLibrary` and the `Browser` library.

 - _Web Service API_